 This larger 5-gallon bucket would be a better choice, but if you have more than one or two goats, the larger water tanks below would be better yet.

 You'd need to constantly fill up the bucket many times a day to make sure it's never empty.
 Goats need water available at all times.
-Plus beware of buckets and troughs that are low to the ground, because it's easy for a goat to accidently poop in their drinking water.
+Plus beware of buckets and troughs that are low to the ground, because it's common for a goat to accidently poop in their drinking water.

 On the other hand, you'll need to be sure that the trough you choose isn't too tall for your goats to reach, especially if you have miniature goats and goat kids.